 However, when observing the graphs of the sheath blight progress curves for the 18 rice genotypes (Figure 1), it is noted that the maximum values observed were higher in the Gompertz model than in the Monomolecular model.
 That is, under controlled conditions of temperature, humidity, and high fungal inoculum pressure, all genotypes that presented higher levels of disease severity conformed to the Gompertz model, and the lowest observed levels conformed to the Monomolecular model.

 The graphs of the temporal disease progression models shown in Figure 1 illustrate the trend of the progression curve over time.
-Regarding the Monomolecular model, the AB171292 genotype showed the lowest maximum severity value, approximately 13%.
+Regarding the Monomolecular model, the AB171292 genotype showed the lowest severity value, approximately 13%.
 However, the highest maximum severity observed in the Monomolecular model was in the AB171272 genotype, with approximately 70% of tissue affected by the disease.

 According to the graphs referring to the Gompertz model, the minimum predicted value was approximately 60% in the SCS 124 Sardo genotype.
 The maximum value, in general, was above 80%, except only the SCS 124 Sardo, BRS A704, and AB171319 genotypes, which were below this value.
 The susceptible genotypes AB171267, BRS A702 CL and BRS Catiana showed values close to the 90% predicted by the Gompertz model.